Help for Investors

 Stocks and shares ISAs allow you to invest tax-free in stocks and shares.
 On Ethex we list an ISA fund, which means you are investing in a range of different products – see more above.

-Innovative Finance ISAs were launched by the government in April 2016 allowing you to hold peer-to-peer investments tax-free.
-Ethex products are not currently eligible to be included in an IF ISA, but we are working on this for the future.
+Innovative Finance ISAs (IFISA) were launched by the government in April 2016 allowing you to hold peer-to-peer investments and other unlisted debt based securities tax-free.
+Ethex launched an IFISA in June 2018, and it will be clearly sign-posted when bonds offers are available for inclusion in the IFISA.

 Children's savings accounts and ISAs